galaxyproject/planemo-machine/README.md

 planemo-machine
 =====================

-A set of [packer](http://packer.io) configuration files and scripts used to build Ubuntu environment for [Galaxy](http://galaxyproject.org) tool development.
+A set of [packer](http://packer.io) and [ansible](http://www.ansible.com/) configuration files and scripts used to build [Ubuntu](http://www.ubuntu.com/) environment for [Galaxy](http://galaxyproject.org) tool development.

 Example Uses
 -----------------------

- * Build Docker image.
+ * Build Docker image (using packer).

 ``packer build --only docker packer.json``

- * Build Docker image based on toolshed base dependencies (much faster).
+ * Build Docker image (using packer) based on toolshed base dependencies (much faster).

 ``packer build -var 'docker_base=toolshed/requirements' --only docker packer.json``

+ * Build a modified variant of the recipes with a docker file directly (skipping packer).
+Skipping packer makes it easier to iterate on and applicable for tools like Docker Hub, the cost is some amount of duplication between the ``Dockerfile`` in this directory and ``provision.yml``.

+``docker build .``

  * Build and register Vagrant box (named galaxydev).